mia-platform/documentation/docs/release_notes/unreleased  /unreleased.md

 Fixed bug that caused to have multiple `/` characters in link urls of project homepage.

+#### Public Variables with ending slash character

+Fixed a bug that caused the loss of all public variables if one of them contained a `/` character at the ending.

 ### Marketplace Updates

 #### Auth0 Client v3.2.2